davidmhart/Portfolio/README.md

 # David Hart's Programming Portfolio
-A public repository showing my best work in computer science.
+A public repository showing my programming experience and other fun projects I've worked on.
+For more information about me, visit my [personal page](http://davidhartcv.com)

 ## Acoustics Research

 This is some of the code I used when I worked with Dr. Tracianne Neilsen and Dr. Kent Gee on jet noise research.
+I include it to show my experience with MATLAB coding.
 My part of the project was to build a computational model that simulated the jet noise and optimized to match our sound measurements around the jet.
-I used Matlab to build the simulation and process the data.
 For more information, see my published [JASA article](http://asa.scitation.org/doi/abs/10.1121/1.4806567).

 ![Acoustics Research](https://github.com/incrl/portfolio/blob/master/Acoustics%20Research/Visualization.png)